 You may return to work in a day or so.

-Scrotal and penile swelling from the surgery may take weeks to get better.
+Scrotal swelling from the surgery may take weeks to get better.
 You should call your doctor if the swelling is severe and the scrotum is larger than an orange.

 Use ice packs to the scrotum and penis for 15 minutes every hour for the first 48 hours when you are awake to limit swelling.
 Use a plastic bag with ice or a bag of frozen peas for the ice pack.
 Wrap a cloth or towel around the ice pack so the ice does not directly touch your skin.